 • Users and survivors of psychiatry have no freedom of expression.

-Mental health should been seen as a psychosocial disability, where the users and survivors have the same rights as other disability groups.
-The disability movement in Rwanda is weakly organized and certain disability groups are stronger and naturally dominating the movement.
+Mental health should been seen as a psycho social disability, where the users and survivors have the same rights as other disability groups.
+The disability movement in Rwanda is loosely organized and certain disability groups are stronger and naturally dominate the movement.
 NOUSPR will build the capacity of a national office and at least three district offices that will be able and willing to represent the psychiatric users and survivors of Rwanda.
-The movement will be buildfrom the ‘bottom up’, with NOUSPR working with communities from the start in the different districts
+The movement will be built from the ‘bottom up’, with NOUSPR working with communities from the start in different districts.

 INFORMATION AND SERVICES